learn-co-curriculum/phase-4-welcome-to-phase/README.md

 ## Phase 4 Structure

 This phase is structured to start small, and gradually build in complexity.
-We'll start by learning:

-- How to **handle a request** in Rails and send **JSON as a response**
-- How **Rails conventions** help organize our code
-- How to perform **CRUD** operations in Rails

-Then, we'll add in some additional complexity:

-- How to work with **multiple models and relationships**
-- How to **validate user data** to keep our database clean
-- How to **format our JSON response** to make it easy to work with

-Finally, we'll learn how to handle **user authentication** across multiple requests.
+Each module of content (a section of labs and readmes) ends with a quiz or "putting it all together" lab where you can check your understanding of the material.
+Here's what each module covers:

+### Rails Fundamentals

+Learn how to use Rails as a backend framework to create a server, and how following conventions helps keep our code organized and efficient.
+You'll also see the full request-response cycle and how data flows through a Rails application.

+### CRUD with Rails

+Use Rails to build a RESTful API that can perform common CRUD operations with a database, and how to access all the data being sent to our Rails app as well as how to properly format a response with a JSON body and HTTP status codes.

+### Validations

+Validations help keep our database clean, and prevent unwanted data from sneaking in.
+Learn how to use Active Model to add simple validations to your model, and how to respond to invalid data from users.

+### Client-Server Communication

+As full stack developers, it's always important to consider the frontend and the backend as you're building applications.
+Get a better understanding of how client-server communication happens via the request-response cycle, and how to debug common errors.

+### Active Record Associations

+Building more complex applications requires a larger domain made up of several related models.
+Learn how to use Active Record in Rails to create associations between models, and how to follow RESTful conventions with multiple related models.

+### Serialization

+When designing web APIs, one important consideration is how our data is sent back to our users.
+Learn how to use a serializer to shape how your JSON data is structured in the response.

+### Auth

+Authentication and authorization are two important topics in designing web applications.
+Learn how to use cookies to help identify users across multiple requests, and authorize users for access to specific actions on the server once they've logged in.

 ## Phase 4 Objectives

 By the end of this phase, you should be able to:

 - Create and configure backend servers
-- Implement the model-view-controller design pattern in a Rails application
 - Recognize RESTful conventions in a Rails application
 - Create, read, update and delete data in a Rails application
 - Incorporate user authentication into an application